Skip to content

 There are pre-existing definitions which can be assigned to any particular synthesizer.
 These definitions will aid in knowing Control Change (CC) names, resolve customized CCs in imported MIDIs, and various other configs.

-Two of these definitions can be assigned to Keppy's Synthesizer (KS) and functionally make use of the defined CC naming and values, however, this can be a bit bloated when it also contains other CCs that are not used by the synthesizer.
-Although this is not too much of an inconvenience, it is still cooler to install a slightly more accurate definition file for KS.
+Two of these definitions can be assigned to OmniMIDI (formerly Keppy's Synthesizer) and functionally make use of the defined CC naming and values, however, this can look bloated when it also contains other CCs that are not used by the synthesizer.

 ATTACHMENT

-Click the link above to save it to your computer.
+Click the link above to save it locally in the disk.

 This file can be placed inside the Domino\Module\ folder.
 Domino requires a restart after placement to recognize this definition.